 Participation in machine learning contest (Kaggle)

-Approximately 118,000 data scientists from all over the world from fields such as information science, statistics, economics and mathematics register and compete for the optimal model of machine learning (AI).
-Won 4 silver medals and 2 bronze medals.
+Approximately 125,000 data scientists from all over the world from fields such as information science, statistics, economics and mathematics register and compete for the optimal model of machine learning (AI).
+Won 1 Gold Medal and 4 silver medals, 2 bronze medals.

 APTOS 2019 Blindness Detection (Silver Medal Acquisition)